pmichalski98/coffee-mug-recruitment-task/NOTES.md

 - **Location model**: Customer location is stored as an enum (`US`, `EU`, `ASIA`) directly on the Customer entity, as specified in the task ("Location does not have to be fetched dynamically").

 - **Black Friday calculation**: Black Friday is calculated as the last Friday of November, which aligns with the day after Thanksgiving (4th Thursday of November).
+Uses server timezone for date operations.

 - **Polish holidays**: Holiday discounts use Polish bank holidays as the reference, implemented via the `date-holidays` library.